ngmigrate/ngmigrate.github.io/_posts/2016-08-02-filters-in-angular-2.md

 intro: In this guide you'll learn how to use the new pipes functionality in Angular 2 that replaces filters from Angular 1.
 ---

-Filters allow a developer to transform or format an item or collection of items in a view without having to actually alter the format or value of the unerlying bound item(s) themselves.
+Filters allow a developer to transform or format an item or collection of items in a view without having to actually alter the format or value of the underlying bound item(s) themselves.
 An example of this would be formatting date values so that they appear in a certain format when rendered, but are stored in a different format in the application code.

 Angular 2 has the same filter functionality as Angular 1, and it's now referred to as "Pipes".
 In this guide, we'll review how to use the built-in filters in Angular 1, and which of those same filters are available as pipes in Angular 2.